bq/corbel-composr/README.md

 CompoSR is a [nodeJS](https://nodejs.org/api/) middleware, built on top  of [express](http://expressjs.com/4x/api.html), for [Corbel][corbel-link].

-It offers developers the ability to make their own specific application API based in [corbel-js](https://github.com/bq/corbel-js)
+It offers developers the ability to make their own specific application API based in [corbel-js](https://github.com/bq/corbel-js), allowing for multiple dinamic endpoints to be toggled on/off.

 It is responsible for **composing** **phrases** of code than can be reused by multiple applications.
 This way you can keep your code reusable and simplify your API.